-There need be no cause or reason for delay on your part in forwarding tax and reports for the June Quarter.
+There need be no cause or reason for delay on your part in orwarding tax and reports for the June Quarter.
 You will know whether or not you will have a Camp or Camps to DISBAND.
-You cannot "DROP" a Camp until it is "in arrears in the payment of per capita tax and with reports for one year or more."
-Therefore, there can be no reason for delaying the forwarding of the tax and reports for the June Quarter.
+You cannot "DROP" a Camp until it is "in arrears in the payment of per capita tax and with reports for one year or more." refore, there can be no reason for delaying the forwarding of the tax and reports for the June Quarter.

-Forward to ALL your Camps AT ONCE, Forms 27 and 28 for quarter ending June 30, 1918.
-See that the Camps return them to you on THE LAST MEETING NIGHT IN JUNE, with per capita tax to your Division.
-If Camps are dilatory in reporting and paying tax, report and pay tax on such Camps for the same number in good standing many tax on such Camps for the same number in good standing ing which each one of such Camps had and paid tax on last report (March Quarter, 1918).
+Forward to ALL your Camps AT ONCE, Forms 27 and 28 quarter ending June 30, 1918.
+See that the Camps return them to you on THE LAST MEETING NIGHT IN JUNE, with capita tax to your Division.

+If Camps are dilatory in reporting and paying tax, report and pay tax on such Camps for the same number in good standing which each one of such Camps had and paid tax on last report (March Quarter, 1918).
 Such Camps, unless they are to be disbanded, cannot be dropped, and under the circumstances can be reported in good standing and tax paid thereon.

 REPORTS REQUESTED: It is desired to have your Division in our reports and reported to the Encampment, showing thereby that it is in good standing.
-If omitted from the reports, the responsibility is yours.
+If omitted from the reports the responsibility is yours.

-Therefore, it is necessary that not later than July 31, 1918, the following Reports MUST be in the hands of the designated
+Therefore, it is necessary that not later than July 31, 1918 the following Reports MUST be in the hands of the designated National Officers:

-National Officers: